 Unlike existing mutual funds, NFOs provide little in the way of information that can help investors evaluate the funds’ returns and risk potential.
 This is because they don’t have a history, bringing in a lot of uncertainty.
 Hence, investing in NFOs means taking on a much higher risk, without having any clue on the returns.

 So the only thing you can do is take a look at the other funds of the fund house that are being managed by the same fund manager and then based on their performance, take a call on the NFO.

 A lot of times NFOs are available at a meagre Rs.
 10 per unit which makes for a very attractive buying proposition for, mostly, beginner investors, who aren’t aware of the market movements so much.
 Hence, investors shouldn’t take the price point as their sole consideration.

 And even when the minimum subscription price is on the higher side, you, as an investor, need to decide if you’re willing to put in that kind of money into a high-risk investment avenue.

 In case of close-ended NFOs, there’ll be a maturity period, before the lapse of which, you’ll not be able to withdraw your money.
 And this is why you need to take a good hard look at your investment horizon criterion as well.
 If you don’t want to stay invested for a substantial period of time, one that the NFO requires you to be, then it’d probably be better to not subscribe to it.

-And while you can withdraw your money even before maturity, but you’ll have to bear exit load for that which can be anywhere from a low of 0.30% f the invested sum to above 1.5% – this could end up to be a big penalty for you to part with.
+And while you can withdraw your money even before maturity, you’ll have to bear exit load for that which can be anywhere from a low 0.30% of the invested sum to above 1.5% – this could end up to be a big penalty for you to part with.